EL-Shellability and Noncrossing Partitions Associated with Well-Generated Complex Reflection Groups: Introduction

 \section{Introduction}

-In a seminal paper \cite{kreweras72sur}, Germain Kreweras investigated noncrossing set partitions under refinement order.
-They quickly developed into a popular research topic and many interesting connections to other mathematical branches, such as algebraic combinatorics, group theory and topology, have been found.
-For an overview of the relation of noncrossing partitions to other branches of mathematics, see for instance \cites{mccammond06noncrossing, simion00noncrossing}.
+In a seminal paper \cite{kreweras72sur}, Kreweras investigated noncrossing set partitions under refinement order.
+They quickly became a popular research topic and many interesting connections to other mathematical branches, such as algebraic combinatorics, group theory, topology, and representation theory, have been found.
+For a survey on the connection of noncrossing partitions with these mathematical branches, see \cites{mccammond06noncrossing,simion00noncrossing}.
 Many of these connections were made possible by regarding noncrossing set partitions as elements of the intersection poset of the braid arrangement.
-This observation eventually allowed for associating similar structures, denoted by $NC_{W}$, to every well-generated complex reflection group $W$.
-Meanwhile, these structures have been generalized even further to $m$-divisible noncrossing partitions, denoted by $NC_{W}^{(m)}$ \cites{armstrong09generalized,bessis11cyclic}.
+This observation eventually allowed for associating analogous lattices with every well-generated complex reflection group $W$, which we denote by $\nc{W}$, and we call their elements the \alert{$W$-noncrossing partitions}.
+Meanwhile, these noncrossing partitions have been further generalized to so-called \alert{$m$-divisible $W$-noncrossing partitions}, and the corresponding poset will be denoted by $\gnc{W}{m}$, see \cites{armstrong09generalized,bessis11cyclic}.
 Kreweras' initial objects are obtained as the special case where $W$ is the symmetric group and $m=1$.

-The main purpose of this paper is to prove that the poset of $m$-divisible noncrossing partitions possesses a certain order-theoretic property, namely EL-shellability (see \prettyref{sec:shellability_of_posets}).
-This is the statement of our main theorem. \begin{theorem} Let $m\in\mathbb{N}$ and denote by $NC_{W}^{(m)}$ the poset of $m$-divisible noncrossing partitions associated to a well-generated complex reflection group $W$.
-Let $NC_{W}^{(m)}\cup\{\hat{0}\}$ be the lattice that arises from $NC_{W}^{(m)}$ by adding a unique smallest element $\hat{0}$.
-Then $NC_{W}^{(m)}\cup\{\hat{0}\}$ is EL-shellable for any positive integer $m$. \end{theorem}
+The main purpose of this article is to prove that the lattice of noncrossing partitions associated with a well-generated complex reflection group is EL-shellable.
 The fact that a poset is EL-shellable implies a number of algebraic, topological and combinatorial properties.
-For instance, the Stanley-Reisner ring associated to an EL-shellable poset is Cohen-Macaulay.
-For further implications of EL-shellability we refer to \cites{bjorner80shellable, bjorner83lexicographically}.
+For instance the Stanley-Reisner ring associated with an EL-shellable poset is Cohen-Macaulay.
+For further implications of EL-shellability, see the end of Section~\ref{sec:shellability} or \cites{bjorner96shellable,bjorner97shellable}.
+In particular, we prove the following theorem.